 The world would be a much better place if finding the right mental health treatment was a straightforward process.
-Unfortunately, searching for the right therapist while coping with untreated mental health issues is difficult even without the added complication of insurance.
+Unfortunately, searching for the right psychologist while coping with untreated mental health issues is difficult even without the added complication of insurance.
 Even though we see firsthand how mental health treatment plans can improve one’s quality of life, the insurance system has proven to be an unfortunate barrier when seeking and starting treatment.

-A major issue that many people deal with when starting therapy or any mental health treatment is deciding whether they should involve their insurance provider.
+A major issue that many people deal with when starting treatment or any mental health treatment is deciding whether they should involve their insurance provider.
 If you have insurance, you might think the decision is simple.
 After all, you use insurance to cover physical health conditions and treatments without a second thought.
 If insurance can pay for your mental health treatment, why wouldn’t you use it?
 The unfortunate reality is that there are plenty of reasons why you shouldn’t use insurance for mental health treatment.
-It’s important to be fully informed about mental health treatment and the consequences of insurance coverage before you start therapy.
+It’s important to be fully informed about mental health treatment and the consequences of insurance coverage before you start treatment.
 In this guide, we’ll cover some of the most significant issues with using insurance so you can better understand insurance coverage for mental health and make an educated decision about your treatment plan.

 You Lose Your Confidentiality

 Deciding that you need professional help with your mental health is a choice no one makes lightly.
 It’s a personal decision that shouldn’t involve anyone besides you and the people you’re comfortable confiding in.
 If you don’t want to share your decision to see a mental health professional, you have every right to keep it to yourself.